 A. You go back to the pot to remove the eggs from the pot, but the egg shells are broken and eggs are mixed with water and are not edible any more.

-B. You go back to the pot to remove the eggs from the pot, but you find out somebody has removed the eggs before you and had them.
+B. You go back to the pot to remove the eggs from the pot, but you find out somebody has removed the eggs before you and eaten them.

 C. Equally desirable.